 2. Or target Easter and Christmas if you do

 Ever since regulations were tightened up concerning term-time holidays for children, it’s been tougher for families to avoid peak-season pricing.
 However, Christmas and Easter holidays are both cheaper than New Year and half-term, and they can be lovely times for a ski holiday – provided you take a few precautions about the snow.

-Over Easter in particular you need to a target a high-altitude ski resort, as well as adopting spring skiing tactics to avoid slushy slopes.
-Meanwhile, snow quality at Christmas has become an issue again, thanks to three very slow starts to winter 2014, 2015 and 2016 – especially in low-altitude resorts.
-So it’s worth aiming high for this holiday too, unless you’ve got a steady nerve and can wait until early December to book the trip.
+Easter is late this season, falling on April 21 – and many schools don’t break up for the holidays until April 5.
+So – more than ever – you need to a target a high-altitude ski resort, as well as adopting spring skiing tactics to avoid slushy slopes.
+Meanwhile, snow quality at Christmas has become an issue again, thanks to three very slow starts to winter in 2014, 2015 and 2016 – especially in low-altitude resorts.
+The early weeks of last season were much better: but still, it’s well worth aiming high for this holiday too – or targeting a resort such as Canazei, which has a world-class snow-making system.
+The alternative is to wait until early December to book the trip.
 By then you should know whether or not the lower resorts have good cover.

 3. Stay in a self-catering apartment

 Self-catering apartments are almost always cheaper than hotels or catered chalets – even when you factor in the cost of the food.
 Admittedly, for some parents the idea of cooking every night, on top of a day’s skiing, will sound more like purgatory than a holiday.
 But lots of families do it – often clubbing together with their friends to create a more upbeat experience and a chance to share the chores.
 As a result, big multi-family apartments sell out long before smaller ones during the school holidays.
 If you want one for a peak week such as New Year or February half term, you should book it by the end of September.